zillydev/shooteroid-demo/README.md

 ## Controls

-- Use the arrow keys (or WASD keys) to navigate the spacecraft.
+- Use the arrow keys to navigate the spacecraft.
-- Press the spacebar to shoot at incoming asteroids.
+- Press the left mouse button to shoot at incoming asteroids.

 ## Screenshots